 Audio communication and images are converted into digital signals and are delivered over the IP network.

-Existing IT resources can be used without the need for any additional networks.
+You can use existing IT resources without the need for any additional networks.

-Traditionally, intercom systems were installed separately to a business’s telephone and IT systems.
+Traditionally, intercom systems came separately to a business’s telephone and IT systems.

 What are the different types of IP intercom systems?